A blog by Ronny Allan

 Cure

 I once wrote an article called “Neuroendocrine Cancer – can it be cured“.
 In that article, I covered the fact that most stage IV cancers (all cancers) are generally considered incurable, but I also added my own view of NETs being treatable in the same way a chronic disease would be.
 At the other end of the scale, I covered guidelines where doctors talk about removing tumours with “curative intent”, clearly in reference to small localized tumour scenarios.
 I’m pretty sure in my own mind that this does happen.
 As one example you only need to look at the epidemiology data on (say) small low-grade low-stage appendiceal and rectal NETs; to know that they rarely metastasise/recur, translated into guidelines as needing “no follow up” related to size and margin pathology score.
 However, in one sentence, “cure” generally means that there are no traces of your cancer after treatment and cancer will never come back.
 That’s a pretty big statement that seems impossible to predict in every single cancer patient.
 I guess doctors tread carefully before saying the word ‘cured‘.
 Epidemiology data plays a big part in decisions on how to guide doctors and manage patient expectations, i.e. based on the data collected over a period of years, doctors are able to assess the likelihood of a recurrence (as inferred above).
 For some doctors, I suspect they also base this on what they see in their own practices, at least in the larger hospitals seeing hundreds or thousands of patients over a period of time.
 When I read comments from members of my patient group, the lack of a standard is obvious.
 Words such as “stable“, “no evidence of disease” and “cancer free” are frequently used.
 Less quoted are terms such as “remission” or “cured“.
-I myself am “reassuringly stable” but with “evidence of disease“.
+I myself am “reassuringly stable” with “no evidence of progressive disease“.

 What does remission actually mean?

 I looked at various sources and they all appear to say the same thing.
-Most sites you find will say something like this extract below, although I have added informed comments from one of my GoTo physician sources where there is always context rather than the bland statements from national cancer organisations:
+Most sites you find will say something like this extract below, although I have added informed comments from one of my ‘Go To’ physician sources where there is always context rather than the bland statements from national cancer organisations:

 Remission means that the signs and symptoms of your cancer are reduced.
 Remission can be partial or complete.